Like nature? Then you’ll love the Toad River.

 The Seomjingang Bike Path snakes through two provinces, four counties, and two cities.
 Read these short profiles of each.

 - Imsil County (임실군) operates the Seomjin River Dam and makes cheese.
-When a Belgium missionary moved to the mountainous county in the 1950s, he set up the nation’s first cheese factory.
+A Belgium missionary set up the nation’s first cheese factory when moved to the mountainous county in the 1950s.
 Today visitors can visit a cheese town to learn how to produce the district’s reputable product.

 - Sunchang County (순창군) urges visitors to drop by their Gochujang Village and try their unique take on Korea’s spicy red pepper paste and other fermented sauces.
-The county’s towns and villages dwell on steep mountains near foliage flushing, nationally popular parks and Seomjin River sights.
+The county’s towns and villages dwell on steep mountains near popular parks with colorful fall foliage and Seomjin River sights.

 - Namwon City (남원시) wields the nickname “city of love” because it served as the setting for the famous love story of Chunhyang, about a faithful woman who resisted a local magistrate until her true love returned from Seoul.
 The city holds a yearly festival, beauty contest, and theme park in the story’s honor.
 In the southeast rises Korea’s Jiri Mountain, Korea’s second tallest.